Appetite for Democracy (Tour)

-Appetite for Democracy was a series of concerts by hard rock band Guns N' Roses celebrating 25 years of Appetite for Destruction, and four years for their studio album Chinese Democracy.
+Appetite for Democracy was a series of concerts by the American hard rock band Guns N' Roses celebrating 25 years of Appetite for Destruction, and four years for their studio album Chinese Democracy.
 It started with a 12-night residency in Las Vegas.
 Their previous tour, Up Close and Personal, had ended in Spain on July 22, 2012.
 Former bassist Duff McKagan filled in for Tommy Stinson for several shows, Stinson had previous commitments to The Replacements.
 The tour ended with another residency in Vegas, titled "No Trickery!
 An Evening of Destruction!".
 The title of the show "No Trickery" was a play on jokes Axl Rose had made about Red Hot Chili Peppers being forced to pantomime their performance at the Super Bowl XLVIII halftime show.